 This underscores the urgent need for greater efforts to curb the acceleration of global temperature rise as reiterated most recently during the 2023 United Nations Climate Change Conference or Conference of the Parties of the UNFCC (COP28).
 The increasing global temperature is accelerating climate change, leading to adverse effects on the economy, livelihoods and communities worldwide.
-These effects are further intensified by geopolitical tensions and economic challenges.
+These effects are further intensified by geopolitical environmental impacts.